Storied Sunset

 The closest station is Bellas Artes.

-• For travel from Coyoacán: Take Linea 3 from Coyoacán to Hidalgo.
-At Hidalgo, change to Linea 2 for short ride to Bellas Artes.
+• For travel from Coyoacán: Take Line 3 from Coyoacán to Hidalgo.
+At Hidalgo, change to Line 2 for short ride to Bellas Artes.

 Last Updated: October 8, 2024